 Altman Anat Rec 1963.pdf

 The arrow indicates a labeled hippocampal granule cell in a young adult rat that was injected two times intraperitoneally with 3H-thymidine at 4 months (one week interval between injections) and survived to 5 months (counterstained autoradiogram).
 This is Figure 13 in the above paper and is the first illustration (among others in the paper) of a hippocampal neuron generated during the adult period.

-On the left is Figure 2 in Altman&Bayer hippo dev 1975.pdf that shows the heavy 3H-thymidine label uptake by presumptive granule cell precursors in the dispersed subgranular zone in the hilus (HI) of the dentate gyrus.
-As rats mature, the subgranular zone becomes smaller and is only composed of scattered small cells in adults (Fig. 3 above).
-Many of the postnatally-generated and all of the adult-generated dentate granule cells arise in this germinal matrix.
+Figure 2 in Altman&Bayer hippo dev 1975.pdf that shows the heavy 3H-thymidine label uptake by presumptive granule cell precursors in the dispersed subgranular zone in the hilus (HI) of the dentate gyrus.
+As rats mature, the subgranular zone is scattered small cells at the junction between the base of the granule cell layer and the hilus (Fig. 3 center).
+Many of the postnatally-generated and all of the adult-generated dentate granule cells arise in the subgranular zone.
 (AH, Ammon’s horn; GL, dentate granular layer; MO, dentate molecular layer)